How to install Omada Software Controller on Linux system

 Here are 3 commands that can help you check/change the status of the Omada Software Controller.

 Step 1.
-Start the Omada Controller:
+Start the Omada Controller

 tpeap start

 Step 2.
-Show the status of the Controller:
+Show the status of Controller

 tpeap status

 Step 3.
-Stop running the Omada Controller:
+Stop running the Omada Controller

 tpeap stop